Patsfirstdown/f1-season-forecaster/README.md

 python season_sim.py
 ```

-Results are written to the `output/` directory as CSV files.
+Results are written to the `csv_files/[NEXT GRAND PRIX NAME]` directory as CSV files.

 ---